 This recipe uses a mix of pan frying and sous vide cooking.
 The pan-frying gives wonderfully crispy skin and the sous vide ensures just perfect meat.
 Sous vide is a great technique when you’re cooking meat and you really want it to come out a certain way (and really… when don’t you want that?).
 A sous vide machine is basically a water bath with a thermostat and a timer.
-It allows you to immerse the meat in water (sealed in a vacuum bag) at an exact temperature for an extended time.
-So instead of cooking the meat at a high temperatur (e.g. against the bottom of a frying pan) and trying to time it so that the core of the meat is juuuuust right, with sous vide, you cook the meat at the temperature at which you prefer the meat to be eaten at, but for a long time.
+It allows you to immerse the meat (sealed in a vacuum bag) in water at an exact temperature for an extended time.
+So instead of cooking the meat at a high temperature (e.g. against the bottom of a frying pan) and trying to time it so that the core of the meat is juuuuust right, with sous vide, you cook the meat at the temperature at which you prefer the meat to be eaten at, but for a long time.
 Thus the meat comes out perfectly throughout the entire piece, instead of being overcooked at the surface and perfect in the center.

-It’s pretty easy to achieve kinda almost the same great result with only pan-frying (keeping tabs on the core meat temperature with a cooking thermometer).
+It’s pretty easy to achieve kinda almost the same great result with only pan-frying, keeping tabs on the core meat temperature with a cooking thermometer.